esnet/iperf/_sources/invoking.txt

    ‐‐logfile file
    send output to a log file.

+   --forceflush
+   force flushing output at every interval.
+Used to avoid buffering when sending output to pipe.

    ‐d, ‐‐debug
    emit  debugging  output.
 Primarily (perhaps exclusively) of use to developers.